 - On the award announcement date, the District 60 Director will announce the award recipient or announce that there will not be an award presented that year.

 - Any Toastmaster may nominate a recipient.
 If you wish to nominate more than one person, please submit separate entries for each individual.
-The Nomination Form, along with any supplemental information should be sent to the Public Relations Manager (PRM@Toastmasters60.com) using format provided on the Nomination Form.
+The Nomination Form, along with any supplemental information should be sent to the Public Relations Manager (PRM@Toastmasters60.com) using the format provided on the Nomination Form.

 Selection of the recipient for the award is made by Communication and Leadership Nomination Committee and confirmed by the District Director.
 Selection is contingent upon the recipient’s confirmed attendance for the award presentation.